-If you need an interpreter, please let us know and we will arrange one for you.
+If you need an interpreter, please let us know when you receive your appointment and we will arrange one for you.

 Please note that in view of patient confidentiality, we are unable to discuss any details concerning this appointment with anyone other than you.